 Like most men in the U.K., it’s customary for royal fathers to take the traditional two weeks off from work after a royal baby is born.
 “It is quite normal for royal fathers to take paternity leave,” Nicholl tells TIME.
 “Certainly with the modern royals, it is just very much something they do.”

-Prince William, Duke of Cambridge took paternity leave of varying degrees after each of his three children were born.
-After his first two children were born, Prince George and Princess Charlotte, Prince William took two to three weeks away from his duties to spend time with Kate Middleton, Duchess of Cambridge and their children.
-Though when it came to the birth of his third child, Prince Louis, he returned to his royal duties three days after.
+Prince William took paternity leave of varying degrees after each of his three children were born.
+Following the births of his first two children, Prince George of Cambridge and Princess Charlotte of Cambridge, Prince William, Duke of Cambridge took two to three weeks away from his duties to spend time with Catherine, Duchess of Cambridge and their children, though he returned to work only a couple days after the birth of his third child, Prince Louis.

 The custom has been around throughout many royal generations before now, Nicholl says.
 Prince Charles and his siblings, Prince Andrew and Prince Edward, took some time for paternity leave, too.
 “It’s not just this generation.
 It’s the generation before,” Nicholl explains.